-The UK has recently introduced final regulations to implement DAC 6 which will be used by HM Revenue & Customs (HMRC) to identify potentially aggressive cross-border tax planning arrangements.
+In early 2020, the UK introduced final regulations to implement DAC 6, an EU directive that will be used by HM Revenue & Customs (HMRC) to identify potentially aggressive cross-border tax planning arrangements.
 Our below note, on the implementation of DAC 6 in the UK, has now been updated and sets out the new reporting deadlines being introduced as a result of COVID-19.

 Why are the rules being brought in?